HHS/TANF-app/docs/Technical-Documentation/tech-memos/submission-state-machine.md

 ## Purpose
 Define and enforce a clear lifecycle for uploaded files so parsing and triage share a consistent contract.
 This is a precursor to the parser refactor to avoid churn and make status handling predictable.

+## Current implementation

+`data_files/submission_lifecycle.py` is the exclusive production state controller.
+State-changing callers use intent methods, current-state age is stored in `DataFile.state_changed_at`, and production parser writes are fenced by the UUID in `DataFile.current_parse_token`.
+An hourly Celery beat task moves active work older than one day to `stuck`; an unfinished reparse is also moved to `stuck` when its `ReparseMeta.timeout_at` deadline expires, even if the generic one-day window has not elapsed.
+The task is routed to a dedicated `lifecycle` worker, keeping timeout control available even while the parser worker is occupied.
+Non-production E2E runs may override the one-day timeout and hourly cadence.
+A stuck file can be reparsed through `stuck -> reparse_requested -> parse_started`.

 ## Why a state machine (and what it adds)
 - **Guardrails for future changes:** Even though end users cannot alter parsing, developers can.
 An explicit transition map prevents drift when we add steps (AV scan, retries, change requests) or touch the parser/reparser code paths.
 Instead of silently landing in an inconsistent state, we fail fast on illegal transitions.
 - **Durable, user-visible lifecycle:** `DataFileSummary` is per-parse and can be deleted/recreated during reparses. `DataFile.state` is a durable record of the submission lifecycle (upload -> scan -> parse) that survives reparses and exists even before a summary is created.